Enterrium: History

 The restaurant was first conceived as a prototype in 2013, when Namco announced that the restaurant (codenamed Level 256 at the time) was being developed in partnership with a restaurateur in Kansas City, saying that were eyeing the Chicago area for possible locations.
 The restaurant celebrated its soft opening on March 2, 2015.

-In March 2021, Pac-Man Entertainment was sold to National Entertainment Network following Bandai Namco's decision to withdraw amusement facility business in North America, citing the COVID-19 pandemic heavily impacting their business.
+In May 2021, Pac-Man Entertainment was sold to Kiddleton, following Bandai Namco's decision to withdraw the amusement facility business in North America, citing the COVID-19 pandemic heavily impacting their business.
 Pac-Man Entertainment would be rebranded as the Enterrium, stripping the location of its Pac-Man theme.

 Events

 The restaurant celebrated the 35th anniversary of Pac-Man on Friday, May 22, 2015.
 It featured a live performance of "Pac-Man Fever" by Jerry Buckner of Buckner & Garcia.